 It’s necessary to take action when your body is starting to tell you things are not okay, whether that’s through long nights of little sleep or feeling constantly tired.

 Sleep is an essential part of physical recovery for your body, including supporting brain development, cardiac function and body metabolism.

 If you don’t get enough sleep, it can be difficult for your body to repair any cell damage overnight or give your immune system a rest.

 Additionally, poor sleep can have an effect on memory, mood and behaviour, and will impact your ability to concentrate and retain information.

-Having a good nights sleep can help keep depression or other mental health disorders at bay, or manage the disorders better.
+Having a good night's sleep can help keep depression or other mental illness at bay, or manage them better.

 Think of sleep as like charging your phone.
 If you are constantly running at 10 percent, you are not going to be able to get much done through the day, and if you do, it will all be rushed.

 How much shut-eye do I need a night?

 It’s always recommended to get seven and a half hours to nine hours worth of sleep every night.

 But it is important to gauge how you personally feel in the morning.
 Do you feel well-rested?
 Or do you still feel tired throughout the day?